bkesterbyld/701-Glenside/content/pages/index.md

         tagline: ''
         subtitle: >-
           The house is on the left after the second big bend on Glenside, past Larry's (RIP) Shack.
-If parking at our place, please enter via the farther driveway entrance.
+Please enter via the farther driveway entrance where the mailbox is.
         text: ''
         image:
           type: ImageBlock